 The Office of Institutional Research conducts a variety of surveys and studies, surveying alumni, current students, faculty, and staff.
-Click here for the schedule of surveys throughout the year.
-Click here for information about conducting your own survey of Kenyon students.
+Here is a schedule of surveys throughout the year and here is information about conducting your own survey of Kenyon students.

 Banda, J. P., (2003).
 Non-sampling Errors in Surveys.
 United Nations Secretariat ESA/STAT/AC.93/7 Statistics Division.

 Curtin, R., Presser, S., & Singer, E. (2000).
 The effects of response rate changes on the index of consumer sentiment.
 Public Opinion Quarterly, 64, 413-428.

 Fosnacht, K., Sarraf, S., Howe, E., & Peck, L. (2013, May).
 How important are high response rates for college surveys?
 In annual forum of the Association for Institutional Research, Long Beach, CA.

 Goyder, J. (1987).
 The Silent Minority: Nonrespondents on sample surveys.
 Boulder, CO: Westview Press.

 Goyder, J., Warriner, K., & Miller, S. (2002).
 Evaluating socio-economic status (SES) bias in survey nonresponse.
 Journal of Official Statistics, 18(1), 1-11.

 Smith, W. G. (2008).
 Does gender influence online survey participation?: A record-linkage analysis of university faculty online survey response behavior.
 ERIC.